 Сurrently, 11 Payment Institutions are holding a license for restricted activity (small PI) in Lithuania.
 Not a single small PI was authorised in 2019.

 Small PIs can provide the same services as fully licensed PIs, except for payment initiation and account information services.
 Additionally, services can be provided only within the territory of Lithuania, meaning that services cannot be provided in other EEA countries.

-There is a limit that small PIs cannot exceed without applying to be authorised as fully licensed PIs.
+There is a limit that compamies with small PI license Lithuania cannot exceed without applying to be authorised as fully licensed PIs.
 In case of failure to upgrade the license to a full PI, the small PI license will be withdrawn.
 Small PIs cannot have the average of the previous 12 months’ total amount of payment transactions executed surpassing the limit of EUR 3,000,000.00 per month.

-Certain Articles of the Republic of Lithuania Law on Payment Institutions do not apply to companies with Payment Institutions license for restricted activity.
+Certain Articles of the Republic of Lithuania Law on Payment Institutions do not apply to companies with Payment Institutions license Lithuania for restricted activity.
 Firstly, it is Article related to the qualifying holding of the authorised capital and/or of the voting rights in a payment institution does not apply to small PIs.
 Secondly, Articles dealing with the initial capital and ongoing capital requirements are not applicable to companies with small PI License Lithuania .

-Before you make an application to get the small PI license in Lithuania, you have to pay the State Tax Inspectorate (STI) a state levy of EUR 693.00 for the granting of the license.
+Before you make an application to get the small PI license Lithuania, you have to pay the State Tax Inspectorate (STI) a state levy of EUR 693.00 for the granting of the license.